prikril/ldt-nodemcu/README.md

 More Infos at: https://eclipse.org/ldt/

+The documentation is taken from http://nodemcu.readthedocs.io/en/dev/en/ and https://github.com/nodemcu/nodemcu-firmware (source files).

 ##Installation
-Download the zip files in the "release" directory of your desired NodeMCU Version of this repository.
+Download the zip file in the "release" directory of your desired NodeMCU Version of this repository.

 Open LDT and goto Preferences.
 On the left side choose "Lua".